 Polar Vortex Causes Midwest States Of Emergency As Cold Pushes Farther South

-The polar vortex sliding south into the Midwest is sending temperatures to their lowest levels in more than 30 years, and in some cases, setting records.
+The polar vortex sliding south into the Midwest is sending temperatures to their lowest levels in more than 30 years and, in some cases, setting records.

 While it usually sits over the Arctic, the polar vortex is being pushed south by an unseasonably warm air mass to the north.

-The life-threatening cold is paralyzing the region, closing schools, businesses and courthouses, grounding flights and keeping millions confined to their homes.
+The life-threatening cold is paralyzing the region — closing schools, businesses and courthouses; grounding flights; and keeping millions confined to their homes.

 The harsh winter weather is even reaching into the Deep South, with freezing temperatures, snow and ice in Louisiana, Mississippi, Alabama and Georgia.

-Temperatures overnight dropped to near 30-degrees below zero in some parts of Minnesota and close to it in Iowa, Illinois, Wisconsin and Michigan.
-And the bitter cold is not letting up, as forecasters are calling for highs Wednesday in Minneapolis and Chicago of just 14-below zero.
+Temperatures overnight dropped to near 30 degrees below zero in some parts of Minnesota and close to it in Iowa, Illinois, Wisconsin and Michigan.
+And the bitter cold is not letting up; forecasters are calling for highs Wednesday in Minneapolis and Chicago of just 14 below zero.

 "Oh, this cold is very dangerous," says Richard Vargas, who directs community social services for the Salvation Army in Chicago.
 "If someone's out here and they're exposed or don't have the adequate amount of clothing on, it can be very treacherous, actually."

-In addition to providing hot meals from their large red canteen food trucks, the Salvation Army is handing out coats, gloves, scarves, hats, and other winter necessities.
+In addition to providing hot meals from their large red canteen food trucks, the Salvation Army is handing out coats, gloves, scarves, hats and other winter necessities.
 Vehicles are providing rides to warming shelters, and teams are making extra nighttime trips out across the city to check up on makeshift camps and other places the homeless congregate.

-And this kind of outreach is going on in cities all across the Midwest, as the coldest weather in decades drops temperatures well below zero and will likely keep them there for days.
+And this kind of outreach is going on in cities all across the Midwest.

 National Weather Service meteorologist Rich Otto says that bitterly cold air is being whipped by strong northerly winds, creating dangerous wind chills.